Most people believe that bed bugs can only infest a dirty, unkempt household…

 Therefore, strong scents such as perfume will have no effect on an existing or future bed bug infestation.

-Below are 5 things that people say attract bed bugs, and we will debunk whether they indeed attract bed bugs or not.
+Below are 5 things that are commonly discussed as attracting bed bugs, and we will debunk whether they indeed lure bed bugs into your home or not.

 Are Bed Bugs Attracted to Wood?